 Automated resilience testing

-In today’s fast-paced world, organizations must be able to rapidly adapt to changes to compete.
+In today’s fast-paced world, organizations must be able to adapt to changes to compete rapidly.
 This means that their systems and applications must withstand unexpected failures without interruption.
 Automated resilience testing is a critical process within the organization to ensure that systems can meet this challenge.
 Organizations can automatically test for various failure scenarios to identify weaknesses before they cause an outage.
-Additionally, automated testing can help quickly identify and fix issues after a failure.
+Automated testing can help quickly identify and fix issues after a failure.
 As a result, automated resilience testing allows organizations to avoid downtime, reduce costs, and maintain a competitive edge.

 Automated resilience testing consists of several steps: